1 in stockEmail to a friend

 Sonata of light

-A time when emotions were expressed by displaying wereable tokens of love, sadness or mystery.
+A time when emotions were expressed by displaying wearable tokens of love, sadness or mystery.
 Each piece a surviving testimony to another thrilling journey of the human heart.

-Witness to the passage of many decades is this amazing 1.30 Ct imperial topaz and 4.30 Ct diamond double halo cluster ring from Georgian era.
+Witness to the passage of many decades is this amazing 1.30 Ct natural topaz and 4.30 Ct diamond double halo cluster ring from Georgian era.

-The mysteries and love stories of those years are alive again with this meaningful diamond ring from Georgian era.
+The mysteries and love stories of those years are alive again with this impressive ring from Georgian era.

-Centering is a glorious closed back imperial topaz measuring approx 8.8 x 5.5 mm, 1.30 Ct by spread glowing with strong orange peach hues.
+Centering is a glorious closed back natural topaz measuring approx 8.8 x 5.5 mm, 1.30 Ct by spread glowing with strong orange peach hues with a hint of sherry colour.

 Framed by a halo of nine rose cut diamonds, all hand cut to fit the design, foiled and closed back totaling approx 1.00 Ct full of drama and history.